nikolajvonholck/deno-rest-api-boilerplate/README.md

 ## Using This Repository as a Template

-Here is a check list if you would like to use this repository as a template for a future project:
+Here is a checklist if you would like to use this repository as a template for a future project:

 - [ ] Generate a new value for `TOKEN_SECRET` and configure JWT token expiry by updating `TOKEN_EXPIRATION_SECONDS`.